-You may then use the Software Submission Form to submit your software (whether plugin or theme) to the Directory.
-You will need to ensure that the code for your software is stored in a GitHub repository associated with the GitHub Username (or GitHub Org Name) you previously supplied when you registered.
+You may then use the Software Submission Form to submit your plugin to the Directory.
+You will need to ensure that the code for your plugin is stored in a GitHub repository associated with the GitHub Username (or GitHub Org Name) you previously supplied when you registered.

-You will also need to ensure that your software provides the following three required items:
+You will also need to ensure that your plugin provides the following three required items:

 Required Headers

-2. Requires CP header – the minimum supported ClassicPress version without the patch number included since it doesn’t affect compatibility in SemVer.
-For example:
+header – the minimum supported ClassicPress version without the patch number included since it doesn’t affect compatibility in SemVer.
+For example:- Correct: 1.5

-For a plugin, the headers should be listed (one line for each header) at the top of the main .php file like this:
+The headers should be listed (one line for each header) at the top of the main .php

 /**